craterdog/go-grammar-tools/README.md

 ### Overview
-This project provides a set of Go based tools that can validate and format a language grammar defined using Crater Dog Syntax Notation™ (aka CDSN).
+This project provides a set of Go based tools that can validate and format a language syntax defined using Crater Dog Syntax Notation™ (aka CDSN).
 For full details on the Go Language Grammar Framework click [here](https://github.com/craterdog/go-grammar-framework/wiki)

 ### Getting Started
-To install the language grammar tools do the following from a terminal window:
+To install the language syntax tools do the following from a terminal window:
 ```
 $ git clone git@github.com:craterdog/go-grammar-tools.git
 $ cd go-grammar-tools/